-Bitcoin passes $15,000 as rebound begins
+Bitcoin passes $16,000 as rebound begins

-The tokens rose 12 per cent to $15,395 as of 1:19 p.m. in London, the biggest gain on a closing basis in more than two weeks and the first in six days.
+The tokens rose 16 per cent to as much as $16,039.51, the biggest gain on a closing basis in more than two weeks and the first in six days.
 Rival currencies litecoin and ethereum were up 4.4 per cent and 2.6 per cent, respectively, according to data compiled by Bloomberg.

-A guide to bitcoin: What you need to know about the cryptocurrency

 The gains will be a welcome relief for crypto bulls, after bitcoin declined 26 per cent in the five days through Monday in what was seen as a major test for the nascent digital currency industry.
 The advance suggests that, even as financial authorities issue warnings about the risks of a bubble in the asset class, investor interest remains intact, at least for now.